Trevin07/House-price-prediction/README.md

 # House Price Prediction

 This project is a web application for predicting house prices based on various factors such as location, square footage, number of bathrooms, and number of bedrooms.
-The application uses machine learning (Linear Regression) to predict the price of a house given these features.
+The application uses machine learning (Linear Regression ,Neural Networks) to predict the price of a house given these features.

 ## Table of Contents
 - [Project Description](#project-description)